 “Sparg” – “Sparg had difficulty making pancakes, but he was trying.”
 Perhaps my most popular short story, reprinted here (and read aloud by Escape Artists maestro Alisdair Stuart himself).
 Recorded on Episode 614 of Escape Pod. ^

 “The Doom that Came to Providence” – The world we know has ended.
-H. P. Lovecraft wasn’t inventing his Mythos, but receiving prophecy about the inevitable return of Elder Things.
+H. P. Lovecraft wasn’t inventing his Mythos, but telepathically receiving prophecy about the inevitable return of Elder Things.
 Human civilization lies in ruins.
 Can pairing up with an ambitious mobster salvage anything now that the stars are right?
 Published in THE CACKLE OF CTHULHU by Baen Books.

 “Crash Site” – “She neurocast from orbit into the body of a standby proxy–an out-of-work woman named Rada Rudneva who, judging by the gnawing hunger in her stomach, needed the money something awful.”
 On the planet Osiris, several groups are swept up in the search for a vessel that allegedly crashed on the world centuries earlier.
-Published in the May/June 2018 issue of Fantasy & Science Fiction. ^
+Published in the May/June 2018 issue of The Magazine of Fantasy & Science Fiction. ^

 “An Incident on Ishtar” – “Her family tried very hard to never use the word ‘crazy’ with her.
 So therefore they didn’t say it was crazy that she was applying for a Venusian post as Tier 3 Balloon Specialist.”
 The most dangerous storm in human history has forced Venus’ floating aerostat colony to separate into its individual substations and scatter, allowing the storm to pass.
 As the modular pieces reassemble, a mystery presents itself: where is substation Khius?
 What dark secret lurks among the clouds?
 Published in the March/April 2018 issue of Analog. ^